gather-community/gather-info/pricing.md

 The more funds that can be raised to defray these costs, the faster development can proceed, and the more community needs can be met.

-### Future Directions: Community Ownership

-As Gather matures, we are looking forward to transforming it into a [multi-stakeholder cooperative](http://cultivate.coop/wiki/Multi-stakeholder_cooperatives).
-In this model, the Gather system would be owned by a cooperative entity comprised of both the workers who build the system _and_ the community members who use it.

-Constituting Gather as a cooperative would ensure its continued accountability to those it serves, rather than investors or shareholders, as the system grows.